trafiklab/trafiklab.se/content/news/2021/2021-03-01-gtfs-regional-operator-data.md

 # Operator data in GTFS Regional Static

 In the coming days we will start publishing new data in the GTFS Regional dataset.
-This new data will show which operator is servicing each trip, which adds possibilities and enables use-cases which were not possible before.
+This new data will show which operator is servicing each trip, which adds opportunities and enables use-cases which were not possible before.
 This new file has been defined as an optional file in the GTFS Specification for a while, and we are now ready to start publishing this data.